Hepatitis A/hepatitis B vaccine (Injection)

 - A nurse or other health provider will give you this medicine.

 - This vaccine is usually given as 3 doses.
 The second dose is given 1 month after the first dose.
-The third dose is then given 6 months later.
+The third dose is given 6 months after the first dose.
 However, your doctor may suggest a different schedule.

-- It is important that you receive each dose at the right time.
+- Missed dose: It is important that you receive each dose at the right time.
 If you miss your scheduled shot, call your doctor to make another appointment as soon as possible.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how this vaccine works.
 Tell your doctor if you have recently received any treatment that weakens the immune system, such as cancer medicine, radiation treatment, or a steroid.

 - Tell your doctor if you are pregnant or breastfeeding, or if you are allergic to latex rubber.
 Also, tell your doctor if you have a weak immune system, or if you have been sick or had a fever recently.